prio-data/viewser/README.md

 When a queryset is passed to the service, it is examined by a validation function which checks for easily-detected errors.
 Errors found by the validator will be received immediately by the client:

-'validation failed with illegal aggregation functions:   [list of bad aggregation functions]' - indicates that one or more non-existent aggregations was requested
+    validation failed with illegal aggregation functions:   [list of bad aggregation functions]

+-> indicates that one or more non-existent aggregations was requested

-'validation failed with repeated column names:   [list of repeated column names]' - indicates that one or more column names has been used more than once in the queryset definition
+    validation failed with repeated column names:   [list of repeated column names] -> indicates that one or more column names has been used more than once in the queryset definition

-'validation failed with non-existent transforms:   [list of bad transforms]' - indicates that one or more non-existent transforms was requested
+    validation failed with non-existent transforms:   [list of bad transforms] -> indicates that one or more non-existent transforms was requested

-'validation failed with disallowed transform loas: [list of bad transform:loa combinations] - indicates that the transform:loa pairings in the list are illegal
+    validation failed with disallowed transform loas: [list of bad transform:loa combinations] -> indicates that the transform:loa pairings in the list are illegal

 ### Runtime errors

 Other kinds of error are only detectable once processing the queryset has started, so these errors may take considerably longer to appear:

-'db fetch failed - missing columns: [list of bad column names]' - indicates that the listed columns do not exist in the VIEWS database
+    db fetch failed - missing columns: [list of bad column names] -> indicates that the listed columns do not exist in the VIEWS database

-'db fetch failed, to_loa = country_month, columns = ['/base/<bad_loa>.ged_sb_best_sum_nokgi/country_month.sum'], exception = no such loa is available right now!' - indicates that when trying to fetch the column 'ged_sb_best_sum_nokgi', the source loa <bad_loa> does not exist
+    db fetch failed, to_loa = country_month, columns = ['/base/<bad_loa>.ged_sb_best_sum_nokgi/country_month.sum'], exception = no such loa is available right now!
+-> indicates that when trying to fetch the column 'ged_sb_best_sum_nokgi', the source loa <bad_loa> does not exist

-'transform failed,   file (path to transform function on server), line XX, in (transform), (specific error message)' - indicates that a transform operation failed, likely because of non-sensical parameters - the specific error message gives more details
+    transform failed,   file (path to transform function on server), line XX, in (transform), (specific error message) -> indicates that a transform operation failed, likely because of non-sensical parameters - the specific error message gives more details

 ## viewser status messages